Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• Looking at the maximum days below previous high of 416 days in the last 5 years of Costco, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• Looking at maximum time in days below previous high water mark in of 192 days in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (87 days).

 AveDuration: